Welcome to Attendance, Safety and Behaviour

 Pupils who had achieved a 100% attendance record for the second half of the academic year were also presented with a £10 Amazon Gift Card!

-For the first time, staff nominated a pupil from each Team for an Outstanding Achievement Award.
+Also, staff nominated a pupil from each Team for an Outstanding Achievement Award.
 There were three categories: Outstanding Academic Achievement, Outstanding Sporting Achievement and Outstanding Effort!
-Each pupil received a special trophy and £10 Waterstones Gift Card!

 Safeguarding